 As soon as you arrive in France, it is mandatory to validate your visa 3 months after your arrival in France at the latest.
-The procedure is entirely paperless: you can do everything remotely, from your home, with your computer.
+The procedure is entirely online !

 - A valid email address